The Interview Question - "What Do You Expect From a Supervisor?"

 Use these examples to help develop and frame your answer depending on your needs and preferences:

 - I appreciate a work environment where supervisors try to make personal connections with their employees.

 - In my last job, I liked the fact that management did not show favoritism and they were understanding of employees’ needs, as well as their strengths.
 Of course, these things take time to perceive, but I would want my supervisor to try to know me in that way.

-- I believe that the best supervisors clearly convey their expectations in a timely fashion, as well as keeping their teams “in the loop” regarding new changes in the workplace.
+- I believe that the best supervisors convey their expectations in a timely fashion, as well as keeping their teams “in the loop” regarding new changes in the workplace.
 Although I feel I work very well independently, I also like to touch base regularly with my supervisor to ensure that our projects are all on track – either informally through emails or at formal weekly staff meetings.

 - I think that it’s important that managers realize how important team morale is to job performance.
-While I hold myself accountability for doing the best work I can each day, it’s always a shot in the arm to be praised now and then for a job well done.
+While I hold myself accountable for doing the best work I can each day, it’s always a shot in the arm to be praised now and then for a job well done.